 Effective supplier relationship management (SRM) has several benefits including lower costs, improved efficiency, consolidated supply chain, improved operations, and improved risk management.
 Like most elements of the supply chain, technological developments and globalization have made effective SRM both more complex and critical to operational excellence.
 Digitalizing the SRM functions of the supply chain as part of overall supply chain transformation efforts requires organizations to shift their perspective on strategic sourcing and supplier collaboration, including changes in workflows and processes, as well as implementing new technologies to support those processes.

-Four SRM mistakes to avoid
+What Are Four SRM Mistakes to Avoid?

 - 1. Not segmenting suppliers

 As supply chains become more complex, the simplicity of the “make vs. buy” decision no longer applies, and one size does not fit all when it comes to effective SRM and sourcing models.
 Just as customers and SKUs are segmented as part of a robust supply chain strategy, suppliers should be also.
 Using the sourcing continuum to place suppliers into transactional, relational, and investment categories can provide a way for organizations to quickly analyze where their suppliers fall on the contract-to-strategic relationship scale.

 Failing to segment suppliers across the sourcing continuum can lead to missed value-realization opportunities by leveraging joint investments with strategic suppliers.
 Or, on the other hand, it can be detrimental to place too much emphasis on relationships with transactional suppliers.